josse995/Backbase-test/README.md

 ## Architecture

-This project has two main services (or docker containers): a python container to contain the django app and a postgres docker container.
+This project has two main Docker containers: a Python container to contain the django app and a postgres docker container.

 ### Django app